weber-s/code_example_ige/CONTRIBUTING.md

     git clone https://github.com/weber-s/code_example_ige/

-Then, go to this folder and create a virtual environment and populate it with the requirements.
+Then, go to this folder, create a virtual environment and populate it with the requirements.

     cd code_example_ige